Susanne Miller: England

-In the summer of 1934 Susan Strasser went to England where she worked as an au pair, not for a family but with a charitable institution run in East London by the Methodist Church, and known as the Bermondsey Settlement.
+In the summer of 1934, Susan Strasser went to England where she worked as an au pair, not for a family but with a charitable institution run in East London by the Methodist Church, and known as the Bermondsey Settlement.
 She made two further summer visits to London during the 1930s.
 In London she met people who were in contact with the ISK, of which Strasser was still a member.
-These included Jenny and Walter Fliess, Jewish refugees originally from Magdeburg, ISK members who were running a vegetarian restaurant in the City of London, in order to use the profits from their business to help fund German resistance against Naziism.
-Susanne Strasser's third summer visit to London took place in the Summer of 1938.
+These included Jenny and Walter Fliess, Jewish refugees originally from Magdeburg, ISK members who were running a vegetarian restaurant in the City of London, in order to use the profits from their business to help fund German resistance against Nazism.
+Susanne Strasser's third summer visit to London took place in the summer of 1938.
 On this occasion she worked in the restaurant of her friends Jenny and Walter Fliess.
 1938 was also the year of the so-called Anschluss, by which Austria became part of an enlarged Nazi German state.
 Susanne Strasser stayed in England.

 Susanne Strasser became Susanne Miller and acquired a British passport in 1939 by means of a "pro forma" marriage to a Labour activist.
 Young Horace Miller was also the boyfriend of Renate Saran, a fellow refugee from Nazi Germany and the daughter of Susanne's ISK comrade and friend Mary Saran, but Renate when reporting the matter later, made light of this.
-In the summer of 1939 there was a widespread fear, especially among the growing refugee community in London, that during the coming war German armies would simply roll across Europe "without meeting any effective resistance".
+In the summer of 1939, there was a widespread fear, especially among the growing refugee community in London, that during the coming war German armies would simply roll across Europe "without meeting any effective resistance".
 A German name would draw attention to her German provenance, while any follow-up investigation by the authorities following a Nazi occupation of Britain would quickly uncover her political activism and Jewish ancestry.
 Susanne Strasser married Horace Milton Sydney Miller in London's Paddington quarter on 25 September 1939.
 Mrs.Miller spent the Second World War in London.
 Some of the normally public records of her activities during that time have still not been disclosed by the British authorities.